 If you’re asking whether D-Aspartic Acid raises testosterone levels, then you’re probably trying to find out whether it’s worth giving this ingredient a try or not.

-In case you weren’t already aware, the testosterone booster supplement market has exploded in recent years as guys look for ways to maintain healthy levels of the male hormone.
+In case you weren’t already aware, the so-called ‘testosterone booster’ supplement market has exploded in recent years as guys look for ways to maintain healthy levels of the male hormone.

-Average testosterone levels in men have been decreasing across the board for a number of years.
+Average testosterone levels in men appear to have been decreasing across the board for a number of years.